 The structure and organisation of the programme is fully adjusted to the structural framework, organisation, study process and credit points system as defined in the overall Humanities and Social Sciences programme.
-Students enrol on two compulsory core courses (2x10 CP), two elective seminar courses (2x10 CP) and an external course (10 CP).
-As the research field is very broad, several core courses are available.
-The core course Topics and Dimensions of Contemporary Philosophy is compulsory for all the students.
-The second core course can be chosen by the students from the following four courses: Contexts of Philosophical Analysis; Systematic Philosophy: Humanity, Reflection, Concreteness; History of Philosophy, Phenomenology and Hermeneutics; Social Philosophy and Psychoanalysis.
-The compulsory core courses help students gain a thorough understanding of different theories, methods and concepts necessary for research in this field.
+Students enrol on two compulsory core courses (2x10 ECTS), two elective seminar courses (2x10 ECTS) and an external course (10 ECTS).
+The two compulsory core courses, Theories of Foreign Language Learning and Teaching and Research Methodology in Foreign Language Learning and Teaching, help students gain a thorough understanding of different theories, methods and concepts necessary for research in this field.
 They also contribute to the required critical distance towards different research procedures, methodologies and theories, as well as drawing attention to possible interdisciplinary and intra-disciplinary connections.
 The elective seminar courses facilitate the practical application of fundamental methodological and theoretical approaches within the selected topics connected with the doctoral thesis topic; their content is defined each year and is prepared individually for each student, in line with their research requirements.
 The elective seminar courses envisage active cooperation between course coordinators, lecturers and students in the form of analytical research of relevant topics or questions.
-A similar principle is applied to the external course which is, unlike the elective seminar course, selected by the student and his/her supervisor at a recognised foreign university, which gives the student an opportunity to research abroad and experience different approaches to research.
-The largest part of the doctoral programme (180 CP) takes the form of individual research work within which, under the supervisor's quidance, the student prepares his/her doctoral thesis, actively masters research methodology by applying it to a specific question and develops the general and course-specific competences set out in the programme and curricula.
+A similar principle is applied to the external course, which is, unlike the elective seminar course, selected by the student and his/her supervisor at a recognised foreign university, which gives the student an opportunity to research abroad and experience different approaches to research.
+The largest part of the doctoral programme (180 ECTS) takes the form of individual research work within which, under the supervisor's guidance, the student prepares his/her doctoral thesis, actively masters research methodology by applying it to a specific question and develops the general and course-specific competences set out in the programme and curricula.